 Standard Plywood Sheet Sizes

 Plywood sheets are manufactured with layers of wood glued together, so their material sizes vary greatly.
-However, you must know that a standard sheet of plywood is often sold at 4 x 8 feet and 5 x 5 feet.
+However, a standard sheet of plywood is often sold at 4 x 8 feet and 5 x 5 feet.

 Plywood Dimensions: Width and Length